 Is Everything Open During the Outer Banks Off-Season?

-Some businesses and restaurants close for the winter and off-season.
-If you plan on visiting an attraction or restaurant, be sure to check their website or give them a call to ensure they are open for the season.
+Some businesses close for the winter and off-season.
+If you plan on visiting an attraction or eatery, be sure to check their website or give them a call to ensure they are open for the season.
 However, because the winter weather is fairly mild, you won’t have any problems finding new and exciting things to do during the OBX off-season.

 Plan Your Off-Season Vacation in OBX